-Twin suicide bombings rock central Baghdad, at least 28 dead
+Twin suicide bombings rock central Baghdad, at least 32 dead

 “This is a terrorist act perpetrated by a sleeper cell of the Islamic State,” al-Khafaji said.
 He said IS “wanted to prove its existence” after suffering many blows in military operations to root out the militants.

-The suicide bombings marked the first in three years to target Baghdad’s bustling commercial area.
-A suicide bomb attack took place in the same area in 2018 shortly after then-Prime Minister Haidar al-Abadi declared victory over the Islamic State group.
+At the Vatican, Pope Francis denounced the attack in Baghdad as a “senseless act of brutality” and urged Iraqis to keep working to replace violence with fraternity and peace.
+The telegram of condolences sent to the Iraqi president was particularly heartfelt, given Francis is due to visit Iraq in early March to try to encourage the country’s Christian communities that have been devastated by IS persecution.

-No one immediately took responsibility for Thursday’s attack, but Iraq has seen assaults perpetrated by both the Islamic State group and militia groups in recent months.
+Thursday’s twin suicide bombings marked the first in three years to target Baghdad’s bustling commercial area.
+A suicide bomb attack took place in the same area in 2018 shortly after then-Prime Minister Haidar al-Abadi declared victory over the Islamic State group, a Sunni militant group.

+Iraq has seen assaults perpetrated by both the Islamic State group and mostly Shiite militia groups in recent months.
 Militias have routinely targeted the American presence in Iraq with rocket and mortar attacks, especially the U.S. Embassy in Baghdad’s heavily fortified Green Zone.
 The pace of those attacks, however, has decreased since an informal truce was declared by Iran-backed armed groups in October.

 The style of Thursday’s assault was similar to those IS has conducted in the past.
 But the group has rarely been able to penetrate the capital since being dislodged by Iraqi forces and the U.S.-led coalition in 2017.

-IS has shown an ability to stage increasingly sophisticated attacks across northern Iraq, where it still maintains a presence three years after Iraq declared victory over the group.
+IS has shown an ability to stage increasingly sophisticated attacks across northern Iraq, where it still maintains a presence, three years after Iraq declared victory over the group.

 Iraqi security forces are frequently ambushed and targeted with IEDs in rural areas of Kirkuk and Diyala.
 An increase in attacks was seen last summer as militants took advantage of the government’s focus on tackling the coronavirus pandemic.